klaviyo/klaviyo-react-native-sdk/.github/CONTRIBUTING.md

 We welcome your contributions and strive to respond in a timely manner.
 In return, we ask that you do your **due diligence** to answer your own questions using public resources, and check for related issues (including closed ones) before posting.
 This helps keep the discussion focused on the most important topics.
 Issues deemed off-topic or out of scope for the SDK will be closed.
+Likewise, please keep comments on-topic and productive.
+If you have a different question, please open a new issue rather than commenting on an unrelated issue.

 Before contributing, please read the [code of conduct](./CODE_OF_CONDUCT.md).
 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.